From the Field

 How severe is the damage?

-Emergency assessments are still underway.
-Initial reports describe collapsed buildings, damaged hospitals, transportation disruptions, and impacts to critical infrastructure.
+Emergency assessments continue as the scale of the destruction is significant.
+Venezuelan authorities’ reports describe hundreds of collapsed buildings, dozens of damaged hospitals, transportation disruptions, and impacts to critical infrastructure.
 Rescue teams are searching for people trapped in debris while authorities continue to assess the full extent of the destruction.

 “We are deeply shaken and frightened,” said María Andreína Pernalete, a resident of Caracas and communications manager for World Vision in Venezuela.
 “I was with my 2-year-old baby, my mother, and my husband.
 I received an alert just a few seconds before everything started shaking, and we gathered under a column.”